-Understanding The Symptoms Of An Anxiety Attack
+Understanding The Physical Symptoms Of An Anxiety Attack

 Understanding panic attack symptoms can be crucial to learning how to cope with them.
-During a panic or anxiety attack, you may experience an overwhelming feeling of panic and a sense that you’re not in control.
+During a panic or anxiety attack, you may experience an overwhelming panic and a sense that you’re not in control.
 You may also have chest pains, heart palpitations, dizziness, lightheadedness, shortness of breath, hyperventilation, and hot flashes or chills.
 It’s usually best to see a doctor if you’re experiencing any kind of chest pain, and a licensed therapist can help you learn to manage anxiety attacks and their associated symptoms.

 An overview of anxiety disorders